StefanatouGerasimina/BankCustomer_ChurnPrediction/README.md

 ### Customers & Region
 <img src="https://github.com/StefanatouGerasimina/BankCustomer_ChurnPrediction/blob/main/result_images/customers_region_piechart.png" width="400" height="280">

+The Region did not appear to have ane value for the label, but informationally we can see that the highest percentage of the customers came from France.
+While the other 50% appears to be almost equally devided to both Spain and Germany .

 ### Customers & Gender

 <img src="https://github.com/StefanatouGerasimina/BankCustomer_ChurnPrediction/blob/main/result_images/customers_gender_piechart.png" width="400" height="280">

+it seems that our data is almost equally divided in terms of gender.

 ### Customers & AgeRange